Negamax: Negamax base algorithm

 The root node inherits its score from one of its immediate child nodes.
 The child node that ultimately sets the root node's best score also represents the best move to play.
 Although the negamax function shown only returns the node's best score, practical negamax implementations will retain and return both best move and best score for the root node.
 Only the node's best score is essential with non-root nodes.
 And a node's best move isn't necessary to retain nor return for non-root nodes.

 What can be confusing is how the heuristic value of the current node is calculated.
 In this implementation, this value is always calculated from the point of view of player A, whose color value is one.
 In other words, higher heuristic values always represent situations more favorable for player A. This is the same behavior as the normal minimax algorithm.
 The heuristic value is not necessarily the same as a node's return value due to value negation by negamax and the color parameter.
 The negamax node's return value is a heuristic score from the point of view of the node's current player.

 Negamax scores match minimax scores for nodes where player A is about to play, and where player A is the maximizing player in the minimax equivalent.
 Negamax always searches for the maximum value for all its nodes.
 Hence for player B nodes, the minimax score is a negation of its negamax score.
 Player B is the minimizing player in the minimax equivalent.

+Negamax variant with no color parameter

-Variations in negamax implementations may omit the color parameter.
-In this case, the heuristic evaluation function must return values from the point of view of the node's current player.
+Negamax can be implemented without the color parameter.
+In this case, the heuristic evaluation function must return values from the point of view of the node's current player rather than an absolute score.
+For example, the heuristic evaluation function in chess should return a positive value if the current node's player is black and black is winning.